 Exposure to specific light wavelengths stimulates specific chemical reactions in the body.
-Specifically, Photobiomodulation therapy excites the mitochondria, known as the “powerhouse” of the cells.
-Mitochondria use oxygen to turn nutrients into chemical energy that the cell uses to function.
+Specifically, Photobiomodulation therapy excites the mitochondria, known as the “powerhouse” of cells.
+Mitochondria use oxygen to turn nutrients into chemical energy the cell uses to function.
 Adenosine triphosphate (ATP) transports this energy around the cell.
 Mitochondria also make ATP, so stimulating mitochondria with light promotes the production of energy and ATP within the treated cells, which helps improve the function and healing of those cells.

 PBMT also activates myogenic satellite cells, also known as muscle stem cells, to stimulate the regeneration of muscle tissue.
 In other words, deep tissue laser therapy penetrates deeply into injured muscle tissue to promote healing.
 Once inside, the red light can speed recovery, improve nerve function, and stimulate the immune system.
 Deep tissue laser therapy can also dilate blood vessels and activate the lymphatic drainage system to reduce swelling caused by bruising or inflammation.